sudarshantakate/Face_reconization_attendance_system/README.md

 The collected dataset is used to train a CNN model to recognize ASL gestures.
 The model is trained on the images saved during the data collection phase.

+# Real-time Prediction

+The trained face recognition model is used to predict identities in real-time.
+The webcam captures the face images, and the model predicts the corresponding individual's identity for attendance tracking.

+# Contributing

+Contributions are welcome!
+Please feel free to fork the repository and submit pull requests.